oven-sh/bun/rfcs/bunfig-overhaul.md

   port = 5000
 + logLevel = "debug" # overrides top-level logLevel
   # new `bun dev` stuff goes under here

-  # list of files to run before running a file
-  # for initializing plugins
-  # can be extended later with other lifecycle hooks
-+ preload = [ "plugins.ts" ]

   # this should be done with import mapping
   # specifying named import thing is weird